-Trump lawyers denounce ‘political theater’ of impeachment as Senate eyes quick trial
+Trump lawyers denounce ‘political theater’ of impeachment; House managers charge he ‘willfully incited violent insurrection’

 That schedule would likely take opening arguments into Sunday, and at that point, according to the person familiar with the talks, the managers could ask the Senate to take a vote on calling witnesses.
 If the managers did not seek witnesses, or the Senate voted to reject the request, the Senate would likely move quickly to a vote on conviction.

 One unresolved matter is whether the Senate will provide for a question-and-answer session, which occupied two days in Trump’s first impeachment trial last year.
-Several Democratic senators have suggested that no such session is needed this time, given lawmakers’ first-hand familiarity with the events of Jan.
+Several Democratic senators have suggested that no such session is needed this time, given lawmakers’ firsthand familiarity with the events of Jan.
 6.